The fifth instalment of the What Went Wrong series takes a look at the short, but somewhat sweet tenure of the Super Aguri F1 Team.

 “There are a lot of drivers up and down the grid, with much more experience than myself, who would have crumbled by this point.”

 — Grand Prix Diary (@GrandPrixDiary) April 27, 2016

-After the race, Super Aguri announced that they had entered talks with the Bavarian automotive industry company Weigi Group after their owner, Franz Joel Weigi, was spotted on the grid in Barcelona.
+After the race, Super Aguri announced that they had entered talks with the Bavarian automotive industry company Weigi Group.
+This emerged after their owner, Franz Joel Weigi, was spotted on the start grid in Barcelona.

 Weigi had worked with the Midland F1 team in 2006 on the design and construction of their gearbox.
-With a deal being negotiated, Super Aguri travelled to Turkey for the next race, only to be denied entry into the paddock.
+With a deal being negotiated, Super Aguri travelled to Turkey for the next round of the championship.

-It was alleged that Honda Racing CEO Nick Fry had told the race organisers that the team would not be taking part; shortly after this, the Super Aguri F1 Team had no choice, but to withdraw from Formula One.
+It was alleged that Honda Racing CEO Nick Fry had told the race organisers that the team would not be taking part.
+Shortly after, the Super Aguri F1 Team had no choice, but to withdraw from Formula One.

 “Regretfully I must inform you that the team will be ceasing racing activities,” Aguri Suzuki stated from his native Japan.

 “The loss of financial backing put the team into financial difficulties.”

 “With the help of Honda, we somehow managed to keep the team going, but we find it difficult to establish a way to continue the activities in the future so I have concluded to withdraw.”

 “I have been very happy that I was able to achieve a miracle and become a team owner.”